illinois-cs241/illinois-cs241.github.io/sshfs.md

 ```

 (Note: depending on where you made the mount point, you may not need sudo to unmount the remote filesystem.)

+**WARNING**: When you unmount, your changes will no longer be saved, so make sure you have closed any remote files *before* unmounting the remote machine.
+In fact, if you have a file open in Sublime Text, and then unmount, the open file will become red, because Sublime will notice that it no longer has access to that file.
+You also do need to unmount before logging out or shutting down your machine, or potentially disconnecting from the Internet.

 ### Windows